jbloomlab/2B06_DMS/results/analysis_notebook.md

 # create batch file for dms2_batch_diffsel
 diffselbatch = pandas.DataFrame.from_records([
               # WSN library 1 selected with 50ug/mL of D045_051310_2B06
-              ('2B06', '2B06-50ug', '2B06-50ug', 'Lib1-mock-rep2'),
+              ('2B06', '2B06-50ug', '2B06-Lib.
+1', 'Mock-Lib.
+1'),
              ],
              columns=['group', 'name', 'sel', 'mock']
              )
-diffselbatch['err'] = 'WSN-HA-plasmid' # all samples have the same error control which is the plasmid in this case
+diffselbatch['err'] = 'WSN-plasmid-' # all samples have the same error control which is the plasmid in this case

 print("Here is the batch file that we write to CSV format to use as input:") display(HTML(diffselbatch.to_html(index=False)))